Maca (Lepidium meyenii), is a type of cruciferous vegetable native to the Andes of Peru.

 By this point, you’re probably wondering: “Where can I buy maca?
 And can I buy organic maca?”

 Thanks to its growing popularity, maca is widely available at health stores, pharmacies and even online retailers.
 It can also be found in capsule, liquid, powder or extract form.
 All forms are thought to be equally beneficial, however it is best to buy maca from a quality harvester that ensures its 100 percent pure maca root powder.
 Ideally, including for maca extract, you should also look for a variety that is raw and organic.

-Additionally, maca is categorized based on the color of its roots and is most commonly yellow, black or red.
-All colors of maca have similar benefits, although specific maca types and colors are thought to be more beneficial for certain medical conditions.
+Additionally, maca is categorized based on the colour of its roots and is most commonly yellow, black or red.
+All colours of maca have similar benefits, although specific maca types and colours are thought to be more beneficial for certain medical conditions.
 Red maca powder is the most common supplement form.
 Gelatinized maca powder is sometimes referred to as maca flour.

 Maca tends to have an earthy, slightly nutty taste with a hint of butterscotch that works especially well when added to oatmeal or cereal.
-The flavor can also vary based on the type of maca, with black maca being a bit more bitter and cream-colored roots having an even sweeter taste.
+The flavour can also vary based on the type of maca, with black maca being a bit more bitter and cream-coloured roots having an even sweeter taste.
 Maca powder can be easily added to smoothies and drinks or mixed into recipes.